SMAD (protein): Role in cell cycle control

 In adult cells, TGF-β inhibits cell cycle progression, stopping cells from making the G1/S phase transition.
 This phenomenon is present in the epithelial cells of many organs, and is regulated in part by the Smad signaling pathway.
 The precise mechanism of control differs slightly between cell types.

-One mechanism by which Smads facilitate TGF-B induced cytostasis is by downregulating Myc, which is a transcription factor that promotes cell growth.
+One mechanism by which Smads facilitate TGF-β induced cytostasis is by downregulating Myc, which is a transcription factor that promotes cell growth.
 Myc also represses p15(Ink4b) and p21(Cip1), which are inhibitors of Cdk4 and Cdk2 respectively.
 When there is no TGF-β present, a repressor complex composed of Smad3, and the transcription factors E2F4 and p107 exist in the cytoplasm.
 However, when TGF-B signal is present, this complex localizes to the nucleus, where it associates with Smad4 and binds to the TGF-B inhibitory element (TIE) of the Myc promoter to repress its transcription.

 In addition to Myc, Smads are also involved in the downregulation of Inhibitor of DNA Binding (ID) proteins.
 IDs are transcription factors that regulate genes involved in cell differentiation, maintaining multi-potency in stem cells, and promoting continuous cell cycling.
 Therefore, downregulating ID proteins is a pathway by which TGF-B signaling could arrest the cell cycle.
 In a DNA microarray screen, Id2 and Id3 were found to be repressed by TGF-B, but induced by BMP signaling.
 Knocking out Id2 and Id3 genes in epithelial cells enhances cell cycle inhibition by TGF-B, showing that they are important in mediating this cytostatic effect.
 Smads are both a direct and indirect inhibitor of Id expression.
 TGF-B signal triggers Smad3 phosphorylation, which in turn activates ATF3, a transcription factor that is induced during cellular stress.
 Smad3 and ATF3 then coordinate to repress Id1 transcription, resulting in its downregulation.
 Indirectly, Id downregulation is a secondary effect of Myc repression by Smad3.
 Since Myc is an inducer of Id2, downregulating Myc will also result in reduced Id2 signaling, which contributes to cell cycle arrest.

 Studies show that Smad3, but not Smad2, is an essential effector for the cytostatic effects of TGF-B. Depleting endogeneous Smad3 via RNA interference was sufficient to interfere with TGF-B cytostasis.
 However, depleting Smad2 in a similar manner enhanced, rather than halted, TGF-B induced cell cycle arrest.
 This suggests while Smad3 is necessary for TGF-B cytostatic effect, the ratio of Smad3 to Smad2 modulates the intensity of the response.
 However, overexpressing Smad2 to change this ratio had no effect on the cytostatic response.
 Therefore, further experiments are necessary to definitely prove that the ratio of Smad3 to Smad2 regulates intensity of cytostatic effect in response to TGF-B.

 Smad proteins have also been found to be direct transcriptional regulators of Cdk4.
 Reporter assays in which luciferase was placed under a Cdk4 promoter showed increased luciferase expression when Smad4 was targeted with siRNAs.
 Repression of Smad2 and 3 did not have any significant effect, suggesting that Cdk4 is directly regulated by Smad4.